SNException/tcp_client_server_tester/README.txt

 So I decided to build my own version of it.

 Major differences:
     1.)
 No third party libraries
     2.)
 OpenJDK-17
     3.)
 MIT license
     4.)
 Hex view
     5.)
 UTF-8 by default
     6.)
 Build in ascii table
     7.)
 Coloring of output
     8.)
+History of last command
+    9.)
 Setings (e.g automatic stx-etx and/or new line insertions)
-    9.)
+    10.)
 No UDP support (never needed it)

 How to build